University Animal Care Committee Standard Operating Procedure

 General:

-The handler should approach the rat quietly and confidently, allowing it to sense and smell their presence.
-Once the cage lid is opened, grasp the rat at the base of the tail.
-Holding the tail distal to the base can result in a degloving injury.
-Use the other hand to slip under the animal鈥檚 abdomen and lift the rat out of the cage and onto the crook of your bent forearm.
+The handler should approach the rat quietly and confidently.
+Once the cage lid is opened, scoop the rat from the cage.
+For more fractious rats grasp at the base of the tail.
+Use the other hand to slip under the animal鈥檚 abdomen and lift the rat out of the cage.
+Holding the tail closer to the tip can result in a degloving injury.
+Once removed from the cage, place the rat into the crook of your bent forearm.
 This will provide support, and the rat can bury its head in the bend of your arm which will help it to relax.
-Always maintain a hold on the tail.
-The rat may be carried short distances in the fashion.
-Rats are very sensory animals and enjoy stroking at the nape of their neck and even tickling of their abdomen.
-You can effectively calm a nervous animal through gentle petting.
+Always maintain a hold of the rat.
+The rat may be carried short distances in this fashion.
+You can effectively calm a nervous animal through gentle petting either stroking at the nape of their neck and/or even tickling of their abdomen.
 Do not attempt to grasp rats at the nape of the neck, they object strongly to being restrained by the scruff.
 Rats can inflict painful bites with their incisors.

 V-Hold or Suspender Hold: